mbasa/McpLocationService/README.md

 * Integrate the MCP Service into Claude Desktop by going to Settings -> Developer -> Edit Config and open `claude_desktop_config.json` file in a text editor

-* Copy the text below and add the text into the json file
+* Copy the text below and paste into the json file

 ```json
 {